oils-for-unix/oils/doc/deprecations.md

     }
     echo $PWD  # restored

-Justification: We're using parentheses for Oil expressions like
+Justification: Besides beeing a terse short syntax syntax for something rarely necesary in the command language (a cryptic speciality), Oil is using parentheses to denote Oil expressions in conditional clauses:

     if (x > 0) { echo 'positive' }

-and subshells are uncommon.
-Oil has blocks to save and restore state.
+So using `forkwait` for subshells makes the usage of that rare and discouraged subshells mechanism obvious, and allows that parenthesis can attain their consisten meaning: Denoting conditions that are written as Oil expressions.

-### Hard Deprecations (Disallowed Syntax)
+## Minor Breakages (Disallowed Syntax)

 #### The "@()" Extended Globs changed to ",()" (`shopt -s parse_at`)